Our writing style

 - Write for a global audience – avoid local slang, acronyms & idioms.

 Examples: Rule of thumb, cut to the chase, hit or miss.

 Example: Big data is awesome and revolutionary.

 - When in doubt, follow the AP style guide.

 Our brand messaging helps us share the true value of Winshuttle with our customers, prospects, members of the press, and broader SAP community.
-Here are three statements you can use to describe Winshuttle at an event, in the media, or at your cousin’s dinner party:
+Here’s how you can describe Winshuttle at an event, in the media, or at your cousin’s dinner party: